 - Rest in a cool room.
 Sleep and hydration are essential for kicking Bali Belly.

 - Drink lots of water.
 Fluids in general will help.
 Juice can help keep your energy up.
-Drinks like Pocari Sweat are good also.
+Drinks like Pocari Sweat are good also for keeping you hydrated.

 - Try to eat some plain foods like bread or crackers.
 You will want to keep your food options quite plain for a few days as your stomach will be extra sensitive for a while.